CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

 1. To switch back to the **Sales Hub** app, select the **Customer Service Hub** text at the top which opens the **Apps** selector pop-up.
 Select **Sales Hub**.

-## Task 2: Access Business applications from the Microsoft 365 portal.
+## Task 2: Access Business applications from the Microsoft 365 portal[Read Only].

 1. In a web browser, navigate to [https://www.microsoft365.com/apps](https://www.microsoft365.com/apps).
 All the applications that you have access to will be displayed.